Opium in Singapore: Opium farms

 Before the 1840s, no exact record of opium farms was found.
-It was in 1845 to 1860 that there were records of opium farms under Tay Eng Long, Lao Joon Teck, and Cheang Sam Teo.
+In 1845 to 1860, there were records of opium farms under Tay Eng Long, Lao Joon Teck, and Cheang Sam Teo.
 Between 1847 and 1853, the Temenggong was receiving $350 per month as rental fees for his opium and spirit farms.
-However, seeing the growth in population in Singapore and the demand for opium, they raise the rental fees for every new contract negotiation.
+However, seeing the growth in population in Singapore and the demand for opium, they raised the rental fees for every new contract negotiation.
 In 1860, the rental fees increased to $8,000 per month.
-From 1860s onwards, there were increasingly competition for opium farms; forces of Johor farmers and Singapore farmers were openly fighting each other.
-Opium dens controlled by the farmers, spurred up rapidly with the secret societies.
+From 1860s onwards, there was increasing competition for opium farms; forces of Johor farmers and Singapore farmers were openly fighting each other.
+Opium dens controlled by the farmers spurred up rapidly with the secret societies.

 Opium preparation

-The Chinese farms had a procedure of making opium into chandu which is the process of making raw opium into consumable opium.
+The Chinese farms had a procedure of making opium into chandu, making raw opium into consumable opium.